Our Fish Net programme was initiated to tackle the extinction crisis affecting the planet’s freshwater fish.

 Our work in Turkey

-Following the principles of other Fish Net projects, our efforts in Turkey include a programme of habitat surveys, monitoring, rapid assessments, captive management & breeding, population rescues, awareness raising for and study of Turkey's most threatened and neglected freshwater fishes.
+Following the principles of other Fish Net projects, our efforts in Turkey include a programme of habitat surveys, monitoring, rapid assessments, management & breeding, population rescues, awareness raising for and study of Turkey's most threatened and neglected freshwater fishes.
 The project has strong partnerships in Turkey, with other EAZA zoos and Turkish NGOs, universities and government advisors.
 The main focus species' group is the genus Aphanius, a type of killifish of which there are thirteen species currently recognised in Turkey.
 Three of these species: A. transgrediens, A. saldae and A. burduricus are extremely threatened and one, A. splendens, is already extinct, with a further two listed as DD.

 Building a management plan for these species includes a programme of gathering baseline data, habitat restoration, invasive species eradication and monitoring, as well as public awareness raising.
 Using these species, each endemic to a culturally or commercially important water body, as flagships for ecosystem health is one approach being considered.
 The current scope of work centres on the Anatolian lakes region in SW Turkey but other species occurring further east will likely feature in the programme in the future.
-A captive breeding programme in Istanbul's Faruk Yalcin Zoo is paired with captive management of some species in London and Vienna Zoo.
-The breeding programme for the Turkish species merges with Fish Net - London under Captive Breeding and Reintroduction.
+A conservation breeding programme in Istanbul's Faruk Yalcin Zoo is paired with management of some species in London and Vienna Zoo.
+The breeding programme for the Turkish species merges with Fish Net - London under Conservation Breeding and Reintroduction.

 *These projects are not driven by ZSL at present.